 Conversion Rights-The holders of preferred stock are subject to certain optional and mandatory conversion rights. (i) Optional Conversion Rights: Each share of Series A, Series B and Series C convertible preferred stock shall be convertible into common stock at any time at the option of the holder thereof.
 Such conversion will be on a share-for-share basis, one fully paid and non-assessable share of common stock for four shares of preferred stock.
-Each share of Series D redeemable convertible preferred stock shall be convertible into common stock for four shares of preferred stock.
-Each share of Series D redeemable convertible preferred stock shall be conversion Rights: At such time as the option of the holder subject to certain adjustments to the conversion price based on future issuances of common stock pursuant to a registration statement filed subject to the Securities Act of 1933, each share of the Series A, Series B and Series C convertible preferred stock, will automatically be converted into common stock on a four-to-one basis.
+Each share of Series D redeemable convertible preferred stock shall be convertible into common stock at any time at the option of the holder subject to certain adjustments to the conversion price based on future issuances of common stock. (ii) Mandatory Conversion Rights: At such time as the Company completes a firm commitment underwritten initial public offering of any class of its common stock pursuant to a registration statement filed subject to the Securities Act of 1933, each share of the Series A, Series B and Series C convertible preferred stock, will automatically be converted into common stock on a four-to-one basis.
 The conversion price for each share of the Series D redeemable convertible preferred stock will be subject to certain adjustments based on the pre-money valuation of the Company at the conclusion of a Qualified IPO, as defined in the agreements.